f5devcentral/f5-sdk-python/docs/index.rst

 Introduction
 ============

 This project provides a use case focused python SDK for interacting with F5 products, specifically around cloud and automation.
-The UX closely mirrors established, successful SDK's such as the Azure, AWS and Google SDK's.
+The UX closely mirrors established, successful SDK's such as the Azure, AWS, and Google SDK's.

 .. image:: ../images/basic_demo.gif
   :width: 800